Plant oil based lubricants as an eco-friendly alternative to mineral oil

 This project is funded by the Federal Ministry of Education and Research (BMBF) within the 'New products for the bioeconomy' program.
 The project is being undertaken in collaboration with Carl Bechem GmbH.
 Up until now mineral oils have dominated the lubricant industry, even though they are harmful for the environment.
 About 50% of all lubricants end up in the environment causing pollution of the soil, air, and drinking water.
 The aim of the project is to develop a biological alternative to conventional lubricants based on plant oils such as rapeseed oil and sunflower oil.

-Combinations of secondary plant substances (SPSs) increase the oxidative capacity
+Secondary plant substances (SPSs) increase the oxidative capacity

 Currently biological base media are used for lubricants but not additives recovered from purely biogenic waste materials.
 The Bio-Schmierstoffadditiv project aims to combine biological lubricants with protective bio-additives, so opening up completely new applications.
 This work may provide stimulus for still further increase in the use of biological lubricants.